nchlswhttkr/golf-peaks/README.md

 Tested against the current macOS release (`v3.02`), though levels may differ slightly between platforms/releases.

-The first few worlds are solved from handwritten level files, but levels come from the source level files which the creators sent to me.
+The first few worlds were originally completed using handwritten level files, but later I was able to use the source level files which the Afterburn team were awesome and sent to me.
 Seeing as I don't own these files I'm not including them here, but if you'd like a copy you can email the creators.

 ```sh
 # Solve a level from a handwritten file